sunnysideup/silverstripe-wiki/README.md

 Developer
 -----------------------------------------------

-Nicolaas [at] sunnysideup.co.nz
+- Nicolaas [at] sunnysideup.co.nz
-Robbie [at] sunnysideup.co.nz
+- Robbie [at] sunnysideup.co.nz

 Thank you
 -----------------------------------------------
-Thank you AJ Short And Sam Minnee for invvaluable comments
+Thank you AJ Short And Sam Minnee for invaluable comments

 Requirements